rhult/MoreApps/README.md

 ## How it works

 There is a client side component (for the app), and a server side component.
 The client side is a simple view that shows the content of the URL you specify, and some logic to handle progress indication and  error handling.
-It also takes care of opening the App Store in a civilized manner.
+It also takes care of opening the App Store in a civilized manner (including using the StoreKit provided UI on iOS 6).
 The server side is a static web page using javascript to dynamically build the page on the client side, filtering a list of app definitions depending on locale, device type and app ID supplied by the app.

 ## What it looks like